-Shawn developed his interest in building while growing up around his grandfather’s Duxbury sawmill.
-After felling trees and turning logs into lumber, they would construct elaborate treehouses with his brother.
+Shawn developed his interest in building while growing up around his grandfather's Duxbury sawmill.
+After felling trees and turning logs into lumber, he would construct elaborate treehouses with his brother.
 He spends a lot of time with his family and raising his daughter.
-Shawn enjoys fishing, skiing, golf, making maple syrup with his grandfather, and most of all, ice hockey, which he has competed in at a high level and has built up his leadership qualities.
+Shawn enjoys fishing, skiing, golf, making maple syrup.
+A passion of Shawn's is playing and coaching ice hockey, which he has competed in and coached at a high level and has built up his leadership qualities.

 A master at managing a complex construction project, Mason relies on a complete breath of construction experience that began as a mason tender at age 12.
 He has a degree in business administration and previously ran his own construction business.
-Extensive experience in wood working, framing, and design enables Mason to deftly balance quality with efficiency.
-For many years he collaborated with Sisler Builders as a lead sub-contractor and recently made the tie more formal.
+Extensive experience in woodworking, framing, and design enables Mason to deftly balance quality with efficiency.
+For many years he collaborated with Sisler Builders as a lead sub-contractor and decided to make the relationship more formal.

 Mason was drawn to Stowe as a teenager to ski race, and he was a competitive racer for a decade.
-Later he switched to skiing on water, competing at a national level for another decade.
-Now Mason challenges himself by sparring in Brazilian Jujitsu and studying Russian.
+Later he switched to skiing on water, competing at a national level.
+Now Mason challenges himself by sparring in Brazilian Jujitsu, studying Russian, and enjoying time with family.